Hi, I’m Deb. I’m a designer.

 My background is in editorial design.
 I started my career as a Design Editor at The Globe and Mail (<3 Toronto) and since then, I’ve worked at a few newspapers and magazines including this newspaper, this travel magazine and this travel magazine.

 For almost a decade, I ran a small design shop designing websites, books, and marketing materials for photographers around the world.
 I also designed and sold paper goods through Minted (This one was featured in InStyle magazine – !).
 I’ve been a professor (love teaching), a speaker, and wrote a series of articles about marketing and branding for photographers for the National Press Photographers Association (NPPA).

-I returned to school to fill in my knowledge gaps, mainly in user research and emerging technologies.
+I returned to school to fill in my knowledge gaps: user research, the human centered and user centered design process, and emerging technologies.
 The big surprise: a growing passion and love for data visualization.
 (Thank you, Alberto.)

-My hope is to work with a diverse and passionate team committed to creating positive experiences and helping people understand information to make informed decisions.
-I have a passion for the health space and how design can improve the care of populations, particularly people who are older and people who need to manage invisible chronic conditions.
-Graduation is May 2020 and I’m open to relocating in the U.S., Canada, and abroad.
+My hope is to return to academia.
+I’ve always enjoyed teaching and my experience at UM (Go Canes!) has inspired me to return.
+I have a passion for the health space and how design can improve the health and well-being of individuals and populations.
+Graduation is May 2020 and I’m open to relocating in the U.S. (Pacific Northwest, please), Canada, or abroad.

 Please, say hello.